The Naughtiest Girl Again: New characters

 Robert is the main antagonist of the book, he was a bully because he had been jealous of his younger brothers, who has been given more attention, and everyone forgot about him.
 He is also fond of riding and is in charge of horses.
 He changes his attitude and becomes a friend of Elizabeth's.

+Reception

+Cassandra Jardine suggested in The Daily Telegraph in 2011 that Blyton's tendency to make "bludgeoning pronouncements" might make her unappealing to a modern audience, citing as an example the "high moral tone" in the following passage from The Naughtiest Girl Again:Poor Elizabeth… she had come to see that good behaviour was best not only for herself but for the whole school too.Similarly, Harry Wallop wrote in the same newspaper in 2014 that he found The Naughtiest Girl Again to be unacceptable reading for his daughter, citing a passage in which the head girl Rita berates the character Kathleen for eating too many sweets and not brushing her hair enough.